 There are a couple of reasons why your dog may have leash reactivity.
 The most common is fear aggression; dogs are more anxious about scary things like Strangers or unknown dogs when they know they are "trapped" on a leash.
 Another cause could be over exuberance in the possibility of meeting a new playmate- the dog could be reacting out of frustration, not aggression.

 The good news is that both causes are treatable.
-If fear aggression is the cause, you can read about treatment here.
+Careful desensitization and counter-conditioning can help make your dog less afraid, and therefore not try to use aggressive techniques to chase the scary thing away.
 If your dog is over-exuberant, it's even easier to help you and your dog enjoy a walk.
 We start with proper fitting of a harness or head collar (see our recommendations on our shopping page here).
-We NEVER use training devices that cause pain or discomfort such as choke or prong collars, shock collars, collars that cut under the armpits to stop pulling, etc. We want the dog to enjoy nice, calm leash walks!
+We NEVER use training devices that cause pain or discomfort such as choke or prong collars, shock collars, collars that cut under the armpits to stop pulling, etc. They do not address the underlying problem and in the case of fear aggression will make the problem a lot worse.
+After all, being afraid AND painful is much worse than just being afraid!
+We want the dog to enjoy nice, calm leash walks!

 Our fabulous positive trainers can help you make leash walking a joy.
 Contact Come, Sit, Stay in Sanford or Sandhills Dog Training in the Southern Pines areas.
 We have fully vetted these trainers and are confident that they use only positive training methods based on current animal behavior science for results that work.